Articles | By Stanley F. Chalvire | 01/22/25

 Scope Note

-This article addresses contractual and intellectual property considerations that frequently arise in the drafting and negotiation of license agreements in the biotech industry, and in particular license agreements for engineered compounds or biological materials.
-For ease of reference and in order to avoid becoming bogged down in matters of science (which are beyond the scope of this article and program, and quite frankly me), these will be simply referred to as the “Compound”, and it is assumed that the licensor has a proprietary interest (either as the patent owner or as the exclusive licensee from a third party) in the Compound that is the subject of the license agreement.
-The topics to be covered are field of use restrictions (Article I); Compounds with possible multiple applications or the “multi-purpose compound” (Article II); special issues related to non-exclusive licenses (Article III); payment terms (Article IV); and rights to the drug master file upon early termination of the license (Article V).
-The Sample Collaboration and License Agreement included in the Appendix illustrates many of the matters discussed below.
+This article, Life Sciences Patent Licensing, addresses contractual and intellectual property considerations that frequently arise in the drafting and negotiation of intellectual property license agreements in the life sciences industry, and in particular, license agreements for patented compounds or biological materials.
+For ease of reference, these will be simply referred to as the “Compound,” and it is assumed that the licensor has a proprietary interest (either as the patent owner or as the exclusive licensee from a third party) in the Compound that is the subject of the license agreement.
+The topics to be covered are field of use restrictions (Article I); Compounds with possible multiple applications or the “multi-purpose compound” (Article II); special issues related to non-exclusive licenses (Article III); payment terms (Article IV); and rights to the drug master file upon early termination of the license agreement (Article V).
+The Sample Collaboration and License Agreement included in the Appendix illustrates many of the topics discussed below.
 The Appendix also includes sample provisions for dealing with the multi-purpose compound.
-A disclaimer: My background in this practice area is representing the pharmaceutical company.
-As a result, this article is biased towards that perspective.

 Field of Use

-Field of use restrictions deserve special consideration in biotechnology.
-Consider a Compound that might have potential preventive, diagnostic or therapeutic uses for several disease indications in both humans and animals.
-In the absence of field of use restrictions, the licensee would have rights to exploit the Compound in all of those fields, and if the license were exclusive, no one else would.
-If the license does have field of use restrictions, but they are not carefully considered and drafted, the licensee might not have rights to do what it wants to do.
-The goal in drafting field of use restrictions is clear and unambiguous language so each party (and a court, if it ever came to that) knows what is included and what isn’t.
+Field of use restrictions deserve special consideration in the licensing of intellectual property.
+Consider for example, a Compound that may have potential therapeutic and/or diagnostic uses for several disease indications in both humans and animals.
+In the absence of a field of use restriction in the license agreement, the licensee would have rights to exploit the Compound across all fields of use.
+Conversely, if the license agreement includes a field of use restriction, but it is not carefully considered and drafted, the licensee may be deprived of the necessary rights that it needs to fully exploit the licensed technology in furtherance of the licensee’s business objectives.
+Accordingly, a key objective in drafting field of use restrictions should be to clearly and unambiguously define the scope of the licensee’s authorized field of use, so that each party (and a court, if it ever came to that) can objectively determine what uses or applications are included within the scope of the license, and what uses or applications are excluded.

-From the licensor’s perspective, it wants the most narrow field of use that gives the licensee what it wants/needs, but also gives the licensor the opportunity to exploit the other potential uses of the Compound.
-For example, suppose that there are early indications in the lab that the Compound might have some efficacy for two very disparate diseases, such as brain tumors and stomach ulcers (not likely, but a stark example to make this point).
-Pharma Company is interested in the Compound, but its focus is cancer and, therefore, its interest is in the potential use to treat brain tumors.
-It is not likely to invest in the development of the Compound for stomach ulcers.
-If the owner of the Compound licenses it to Pharma Company without a field of use restriction to brain tumors, the owner has deprived itself of the opportunity to develop (either itself or through another licensee) the Compound for stomach ulcers (or any other use that might be identified through further research).
-As a result, the best use of the Compound may never be exploited.
-Therefore, it is in the interest of the licensor to give the licensee a field of use that permits the licensee to effectively exploit the Compound in its desired field of use, but not to deprive the licensor of the opportunity to exploit the other potential uses.
-The licensor doesn’t want to put all of its eggs in one basket with a licensee which may not have the resources to pursue multiple potential uses.
-In other words, from the licensor’s perspective, it is a matter of maximizing the potential value of its invention.
+From the licensor’s perspective, it would be preferable to grant the licensee a narrow field of use that provides the licensee with the rights that it needs to execute on its business objectives, while preserving the opportunity for the licensor to exploit other potentially useful applications of the Compound.
+For example, consider that there may be early results suggesting that the Compound may have efficacy for two very disparate diseases, such as brain tumors and stomach ulcers (not likely, but a stark example to emphasize this point).
+A prospective licensee may have interest in the Compound, but its business focus is isolated to oncology and, therefore, the licensee’s primary interest is in securing rights to the potential uses of the Compound to treat brain tumors.
+If the owner of the Compound exclusively licenses its rights to the prospective licensee without a field of use restriction, the owner has likely deprived itself of the opportunity to further develop (either itself or through another licensee) the Compound for the treatment of stomach ulcers (or any other use that may be subsequently identified through further research).
+As a result, a potentially valuable use of the Compound may never be exploited.
+Therefore, it may be in the interest of the licensor to grant the prospective licensee a field-limited license that permits the licensee to effectively exploit the Compound in its desired field of use, without depriving the licensor of the opportunity to exploit the other potential uses.
+In other words, from the licensor’s perspective, it is a matter of maximizing the potential value of its inventions.

 Practice Tips

-How do you bridge these conflicting interests?
-There are a number of possibilities, of which two are often used.
-The licensor can agree to a broader field of use (or none at all), but have the right to take back fields of use (for example, stomach ulcers in the scenario presented above) if the licensor presents the use to the licensee (with some supporting evidence of viability), but the licensee elects not to pursue that use.
-Another solution is for the licensee to agree to a narrow field of use, but have a right of first refusal on other uses that the licensor proposes to license to third parties.
+How do you bridge these competing interests?
+There are a number of options, of which two are often used.
+The licensor can agree to a broader field of use (or none at all), but have the right to take back unexploited applications in the field of use if the licensor presents the unexploited application to the licensee (with some supporting evidence of viability), but the licensee subsequently elects not to pursue that application.
+Another solution may be for the licensee to agree to accept a narrow field of use but have a right of first refusal or a right of first negotiation on other applications that the licensor proposes to out-license to third parties.

 The Multi-Purpose Compound

-Suppose that your client Pharma Company has been sponsoring research at Baby Biotech that leads to the discovery of an engineered peptide that shows some promise.
-The early indications are possible activity related to stomach ulcers, but it is too early in the research to know if there are any other possible indications or targets.
-Meanwhile, the clock is ticking under your client’s sponsored research agreement to exercise its option for a license of the patents (at this stage, patent applications) on the engineered peptide.
-Your client exercises its option.
+Suppose that the prospective licensee has been sponsoring research at a company or academic institution, and the sponsored research leads to the discovery of a Compound that shows some early clinical promise.
+The early indications are related to stomach ulcers, but it is too early in the research to know whether there are any other possible indications.
+Meanwhile, the clock is ticking under the prospective licensee’s sponsored research agreement to exercise its option and negotiate the terms of the license to the Compound and the corresponding intellectual property.
+The prospective licensee elects to exercise its option under the sponsored research agreement.
 What does it get?
-A license of the patents for all potential uses (at this stage in the patent prosecution strategy, the patent application would be as broad as possible) or just for stomach ulcers?
+The right to negotiate the terms of a license to the Compound for all potential uses, or just for a particular indication, stomach ulcers?
 The multi-purpose compound presents many of the same issues and considerations that are addressed above in the discussion of field of use restrictions.

-From the perspective of Baby Biotech, the licensor, it would prefer a narrow license in order to maximize the potential of the multi-purpose compound through multiple license grants.
-It would achieve this by carefully crafted field of use restrictions in each license.
-Through this program, it could achieve concurrent development of the peptide by a number of licensees with available resources, something that a single licensee, especially in the pharmaceutical industry, is unlikely to be able to undertake.
+From the perspective of the prospective licensor, it would prefer to grant the licensee a narrow license in order to maximize the potential of the multi-purpose compound through multiple license grants and development programs.
+The prospective licensor could achieve this by using a carefully crafted field of use restrictions in each license agreement.
+Through this licensing program, such a prospective licensor could achieve concurrent development of the Compound in different fields of use by a number of licensees, something that a single licensee may not have the capability or resources to undertake itself.

-From your client’s perspective, it would like, for all the reasons discussed above, a world-wide exclusive license of and under all of the patents related to the engineered peptide.
-Having paid for the discovery of the multi-purpose compound, its position is that it is entitled to all of the potential value of the discovery.
-Even if it does not have the resources necessary to engage in concurrent development for possible different indications, it would like the right to control and benefit from that process through a sublicensing program.
+From the prospective licensee’s perspective, for all the reasons discussed above, a world-wide exclusive license to the Compound and all of the associated intellectual property may be preferable.
+Having paid for the discovery of the multi-purpose compound, the prospective licensee’s position may be that it is entitled to all of the potential value arising from its discoveries.
+Even if the prospective licensee does not have the resources necessary to engage in the concurrent development of the Compound across multiple fields of use, it would like the right to control and benefit from that process through a sublicensing program.

 Practice Tips